Bayesian feedback in the framework of ecological sciences: Species distribution models

-For the sake of simplicity, our geostatistical model will be formed by an intercept $\beta_0$, a linear effect for a spatial covariate and a structured spatial random effect $u_i$.
-The likelihood function for our response variable will be a Gamma, to resemble a biomass distribution, and will be reparameterized by its mean and variance.
-Thus, its usual parameters, shape ($\alpha$) and rate ($\beta$), are related to the mean and variance by the following two equations: $\mu=\alpha/ \beta$ and $\sigma^2=\alpha/\beta^2$.
-The link function for the expected value $\mu$ would be the usual logarithm.
-With respect to the structured spatial random effect $u_i$, it follows a Gaussian field (GF), $\mathbf{u}\sim GF(\boldsymbol{0}, \boldsymbol\Sigma)$, with global mean zero and a covariance structure $\Sigma_{ij}=\sigma^2\cdot \mathcal{C}(h|\rho)$, such that $\mathcal{C}$ is the spatial correlation, $h$ is the Euclidean distance $||\mathbf{s}_i-\mathbf{s_j}||$ distance between the locations $\mathbf{s}_i$ and $\mathbf{s}_j$, and $\rho$ is the spatial correlation range.
-Finally, putting all these pieces together we have the structure as follows:
+For the sake of simplicity, our { geostatistical model} will be formed by an intercept $\beta_0$, a linear effect $\beta_1$ for a spatial covariate { $X_i$ and a structured spatial random effect $\textbf{u}$}. { The response variable $Y_i$ will follow a Gamma distribution with mean $\mu_i$ and variance $\phi$}, to resemble a biomass distribution.
+Therefore, putting all these pieces together we have the structure as follows: {